Muse, News & ReviewsBack to Contents

 Agnetha’s (Suzi's) triumphant costume looks like it’s straight out of London’s Kings Road Countdown Boutique- arguably the very trendiest of Britain's retailers in the early 1970s.

-We think the best bit is how both the girls and the boy's jackets are peppered with chains, pins, badges and patches.
-We think perhaps Owen Sandström (ABBA’s costume designer) was channelling the first flashes of Punk Rock style - as London was just beginning to emerge with this.
+We think the best bit is how both the girl's and the boy's jackets are peppered with chains, pins, badges, and patches.
+We think perhaps Inger Svenneke (Waterloo costume designer) was channeling the first flashes of Punk Rock style - as London was just beginning to emerge with this.
 The band would have been aware of the Punk thing too being musicians.
 It's very interesting to see these sort of Punk ideas coming through with ABBA 1974!